 "long_explanation": "In Vietnamese, 'bác sĩ' is originally a word that means 'doctor'.
 However, it is also commonly used as a second personal pronoun to respectfully address someone who is a doctor.
 It is equivalent to addressing someone as 'Doctor' in English.
 When used as a pronoun, it can be used both in formal and informal contexts to show respect and politeness.",

-"formation": "prefix + 'bác sĩ'",
+"formation": "'bác sĩ' + verb",

 "examples": [